mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 However, most data scientists, actual scientists, and students that I run into today do have some access to GPU resources through their institution.
-Many companies, labs, and universities today seem to have purchased some sort of GPU cluster that, more often than not, sit under-utilized.
+Many companies, labs, and universities today have purchased a GPU cluster that, more often than not, sits under-utilized.
 These are often an `ssh` command away, and generally available.

-Two weeks ago I was visiting Joe Hamman, a scientific collaborator at NCAR and UW eScience institute and he said "Oh yeah, we have a GPU cluster at work that I never use".
+Two weeks ago I visited with Joe Hamman, a scientific collaborator at NCAR and UW eScience institute and he said "Oh yeah, we have a GPU cluster at work that I never use".
 About 20 minutes later he had a GPU stack installed and was running an experiment very much like what we did above.